 - Animals cruelly transported to a laboratory via truck, plane, or ship

 Please err on the side of caution by reporting anything that troubles you, and PETA will look into it.

 Try to document your concerns with photographs or video footage.
 You can report your concerns anonymously to PETA by using the form below, e-mailing [email protected], or calling 757-962-8383.

-We guarantee confidentiality, whether you choose to provide contact information or not.
-However, we encourage you to let us know how we can follow up with you in case we need to clarify details.
+Your confidentiality is important to us.
+We encourage you to let us know how we can follow up with you in case we need to clarify details.

 Whistleblowers: Report Concerns Here

 You can report your concerns anonymously by filling out the form below, by e-mailing us at [email protected], or by calling us at 757-962-8383.

 - You may receive a form response—this allows us to use our time most effectively to help animals and provide you with information as quickly as possible.

 - If your e-mail account includes a junk-mail (“spam”) filter and you wish to receive a response, please make sure that the filter does not block messages from PETA (PETA.org).